hannestschofenig/tls-dual-certs/draft-yusef-tls-pqt-dual-certs.md

 Each certificate chain must be associated with its own set of supported signature algorithms, allowing negotiation of appropriate algorithms for classic and PQ use cases.

+_MikeO: I don't know what this means.
+We are currently not providing a mechanism to negotiate two independent sets of `signature_algorithms_cert`.
+So are we failing this design goal?
+We had better not build in an assumption that leaf certs and their chains use the same algorithm, that would be bad.
+Personally, I would just delete this because I don't think it's adding value._

 ### Multiple Chains Support (Generalisation)

 The mechanism must be designed in a way that could support more than two certificate chains in the future, not just hardcoded to classic + PQ.

+_MikeO: I disagree with this goal and I think it should be removed._

 ## Use Case and Deployment Flexibility